 The marine environment provides valuable resources for regional economies, supporting tourism, commercial and recreational fishing, aquaculture, shipping and mining.
 Most South Australians live near the coast and many coastal and marine systems are under pressure from human impacts.
 An estuary is a partly enclosed coastal body of water formed where freshwater water from on or under the land mixes with seawater.
 Estuaries range in size from a few to hundreds of hectares and can form bays, lagoons, harbours, inlets and gulfs.

-We value estuaries for their scenic beauty and as places for recreation, tourism, fisheries, aquaculture and transport.
+Coastal environments are culturally important to Aboriginal people as places of occupation, spirituality and traditional resources.
+Today, estuaries are also valued for their scenic beauty and as places for recreation, tourism, fisheries, aquaculture and transport.
 Saltmarsh, mangrove and seagrass habitats are common in estuaries, and help to maintain coastal water quality by filtering sediments, nutrients and pollutants.
 Estuaries also soften the impact of floods and storms and provide food and shelter for marine animals, including commercial fish in their juvenile stages.
 The condition of estuaries depends on activities in their catchments.
 Estuaries are affected by declines in water quantity and quality.
 Stormwater, industrial and sewage discharges, seepage and agricultural runoff can increase the amount of nutrients, pollutants and sediments going into the water.
 Estuaries are also affected by removal of riverbank vegetation, over-grazing by stock, coastal developments, construction of tidal barriers, soil erosion, water diversion and fishing.
 The health of estuaries relies on management of water quality within catchments, coastal developments, grazing and fishing.

-State target

-Improve condition of coastal and marine ecosystems

-Trend

-Unknown

-Ongoing efforts will be needed to monitor and protect our estuaries

-Estuaries are present in Adelaide and Mount Lofty Ranges, Eyre Peninsula, Kangaroo Island, Northern and Yorke, SA Arid Lands, SA Murray Darling Basin, and South East NRM regions.
+State target Improve condition of coastal and marine ecosystems Trend Unknown Ongoing efforts will be needed to monitor and protect our estuaries Estuaries are present in Adelaide and Mount Lofty Ranges, Eyre Peninsula, Kangaroo Island, Northern and Yorke, SA Arid Lands, SA Murray-Darling Basin, and South East NRM regions.
 Changes in the condition of estuaries in all NRM regions since they were last assessed in 2001 are unknown (map above).